facebookincubator/velox/velox/docs/monthly-updates/february-2024.rst

 ============

 * Add support for aggregations over distinct inputs to StreamingAggregation.
+* Add support for deserializing a single column in Presto page format.
+* Add support for deserializing an all-null column serialized as UNKNOWN type in Presto page format.
 * Add stats for null skew in join operator.
+* Convert TIMESTAMP_WITH_TIME_ZONE type to a primitive type.
 * Add background profiler that starts Linux perf on the Velox process.
 * Fix ``out of range in dynamic array`` error in Task::toJson.
 * Delete unused ``max_arbitrary_buffer_size`` config.